Trends and climate

 The gathered data must be adequate, relevant and not excessive in relation to the declared purpose of the processing.
 The processed data must also be exact, complete and up to date.

 The duration of data storage must be limited in accordance with the purpose of the processing.
 In most cases, data collection requires the consent of the data subject.

-However, specific data can and must sometimes be archived, according to relevant legal obligations (eg, a lessor of social housing must keep records of tenants in case of a confidential ministerial investigation) or where the data still holds an interest (eg, if it can be used to meet an obligation or prevent a legal dispute).
+However, specific categories of data can and must sometimes be archived, according to relevant legal obligations (eg, a lessor of social housing must keep records of tenants in case of a confidential ministerial investigation) or where the data still holds an interest (eg, if it can be used to meet an obligation or prevent a legal dispute).
 It can then be stored only for as long as this interest still exists.
 There is no storage time limit if the data holds a historical, scientific or statistical interest.

 The time limit for data storage also varies according to the type of data that is to be stored.
 For example, cookies can be actively held for 13 months only.
 As another example, within the European Union internet service providers and web hosts must keep users’ personal information for one year for potential police or judicial investigation needs.

 Individuals have a right to access personal data about them that is held, stored or in any other way processed by a natural or legal person.
 The data controller must provide direct, free access to the individual’s data on such request.
 However, certain data – such as data processed by a public entity that holds a national interest (eg, sensitive national security data regarding a data subject which may be used for the conduct of a secret police investigation) – can be accessed indirectly through the CNIL.